Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Conclusion

 We analyze the flare frequency distributions (FFDs) in the context of prebiotic chemistry, CMEs and ozone depletion.
 On the one hand, flares have been suggested to deliver the required ultraviolet energy to trigger biogenesis on exoplanets.
-We find {\Nconfirmedprebchem} stars, including {\NconfirmedprebchemM} M-dwarfs, which could fulfill the criteria of a minimum flare rate and energy.
+We find {\Nconfirmedprebchem} stars, including {\NconfirmedprebchemM} M~dwarfs, which could fulfill the criteria of a minimum flare rate and energy.
 Nevertheless, most stars do not seem to be able to provide the necessary ultraviolet energy through their flares alone.
 On the other hand, CMEs and stellar proton events (SPEs) associated with flares could further impact existing life, with SPEs potentially causing ozone depletion for exoplanet's atmospheres.
 We find that potential exoplanets around up to {\Nconfirmedozonedeplperm} stars might suffer from this effect.
-Noteably, these are mostly F, G, and K type stars, while only up to {\Nconfirmedozonedeplperm} M-dwarfs seem affected.
+Noteably, these are mostly F, G, and K type stars, while only up to {\Nconfirmedozonedeplperm} M~dwarfs seem affected.
 This can negatively impact habitability and the search for biosignatures.

-Four flaring M-dwarfs host exoplanet candidates from recent TESS alerts: TIC 32090583, TIC 70797900, TIC 206609630, and TIC 272086159.
-Together with other M-dwarfs, such as the superflaring {\TICone}, these systems can open an interesting avenue for future studies of habitability.
+Four flaring M~dwarfs host exoplanet candidates from recent TESS alerts: TIC 32090583, TIC 70797900, TIC 206609630, and TIC 272086159.
+Together with other M~dwarfs, such as the superflaring {\TICone}, these systems can open an interesting avenue for future studies of habitability.

 It is important to note that these findings alone do not allow to rule on the possibility of life on potential exoplanets.
 Our study provides novel methods and insights to derive an overview.
 Yet, when addressing complex topics such as exoplanet habitability, any interesting individual system deserves a detailed study to consider a variety of interrelated factors.
 Fortunately, TESS will continue delivering these prime targets.
 Those in the mission's continuous viewing zone in particular will provide reliable statistics on the largest, and potentially rarest, superflares.